TapRooT® Summit History

 For more details about the tournament, see:

 Don’t sit by and let Summit history happen without you.
-Get registered for the 2013 Global TapRooT® Summit by CLICKING HERE and make history happen!
+Get registered for the 2012 Global TapRooT® Summit by CLICKING HERE.

 - Benchmark your practices against some of the best companies in the world.